Southern stingray: Communication

 Studies of Hypanus americanus have shown that they communicate through pheromone signaling.
 Males communicate with females before copulating by touching and biting the females.
 Also, after the female gives birth, she releases pheromones that are most likely believed to be produced in her cloaca; one study reported that the birth of offspring attracted males.
 As previously mentioned in the article, since a female has the ability to mate soon after giving birth, it is plausible that these are sex pheromones.
-The role of pheromones in communication also make sense since Hypanus americanus have strong senses of smell.
+The role of pheromones in communication also make sense since H. americanus have strong senses of smell.
 They have many Ampullae of Lorenzini, usually heavily concentrated around the head.
 In addition, this gives them the ability to sense certain electric fields which are emitted from hidden prey.
 In addition, they have special mechanisms for senses vibrations in the water as well as for hearing.

 Human interaction

 In many parts of the Caribbean such as Grand Cayman, Cayman Islands and Antigua, the southern stingray swims with divers and snorkelers, and are hand fed at locations such as Stingray City and the Sandbar.
 On Turks & Caicos, they can be hand fed at a location called Gibbs Cay.
 Some have become tame enough to be cradled in visitors' arms and feed with pieces of cut up fish.
-This docile and food-reward driven behaviour has led to many locals comparing the hand-fed and belly-rubbed stingray to an over-fed household canine.
-There are concerns that this feeding, and the high levels of interaction with humans, may be having some negative impacts on their behaviour and ecology.
+This docile and food-reward driven behavior has led to many locals comparing the hand-fed and belly-rubbed stingray to an over-fed household canine.
+There are concerns that this feeding, and the high levels of interaction with humans, may be having some negative impacts on their behavior and ecology.

 The southern stingray may make its way into the aquarium trade.
 Despite its relative hardiness, it is best avoided as it requires an immense 4,200 gallon capacity system and will devour any fish or invertebrate it is able to capture.
 They are also housed within public aquariums and animal theme parks including Six Flags Discovery Kingdom in Vallejo, California and the Long Island Aquarium in Riverhead, New York where visitors are allowed to pet the rays in a touch pool.
 In public aquariums, female southern stingrays have been seen biting one another on the edges of their fins.
 Reproduction has also been known to occur within large public aquariums.